jesim272/ECE_143_Airbnb_Final_Project/README.md

 Looking for the ideal Airbnb may be daunting for travellers and hosts, especially not knowing what factors come into play.
 By understanding the host-customer relationship one may determine the important factors that contribute to the decision making process for the housing.

 ## Summary
+By analyzing the correlation between price and various external factors (ie reviews, room type, region, time of season, host rating, occupancy rate) and the profitability for hosts (through review metrics, price, number of listings per host, estimated occupancy, etc.), a better understanding of host-customer relationship can be drawn.

 ## Methodology